Mayurdpatil67/Multi-Threaded-Task-Manager/README.md

    cd multi-threaded-task-manager

 ## Contributions
-Encourage contributions to improve the project
+Encourage contributions to improve the project.